mcsee/Software-Design-Articles/Articles/Wordle/How to Create a Wordle with TDD in Javascript/readme.md

 });
 ```

-Let's steal the algorithm from the article
+Let's steal the algorithm from the article.

 [Gist Url]: # (https://gist.github.com/mcsee/fb0447b21f640167a08170a82cd237e1)
 ```javascript